emilianoregazzoni/manager_investments/README.md

-# manager_investments
+## manager_investments
-Cli command developed in Python to manage the investments of portfolios
+Cli command developed in Python, using sqlalchemy and CoinGecko API to manage the investments of portfolios getting live information about cryptocurrencies